jersou/mouse-actions/README.md

 For instance, you can configure:

-* a click on the top left corner of the screen to go to the first desktop,
+* a click in the top left corner of the screen to go to the first desktop,
 * a middle click on the top side of the screen to play/pause the media,
 * scroll from the left side to increase/decrease the brightness of the screen,